Luzifer/twitch-bot/wiki/Events.md

 Fields:

 - `category` - The name of the new game / category
 - `channel` - The channel the event occurred in

+## `clearchat`

+Moderator action caused chat to be cleared.

+Fields:

+- `channel` - The channel the event occurred in

 ## `join`